30. Student Progression and Completion (modular undergraduate)

 30.15 If any student fails to achieve the unit pass mark following a re-sit of the unit or units equating to 40 credit points or less, they will be permitted a final opportunity to be re-assessed, either as part of a ‘supplementary year’, in order to obtain the necessary credit points to progress, or, where applicable, as part of the next year of study where the student has been permitted to ‘conditionally progress’.

 30.15.1 Students who are placed on a supplementary year will be registered on the unit(s) they have failed.
-A board of examiners has the discretion to: (i) permit students to undertake a replacement unit listed in their programme structure in lieu of a failed optional or open unit from outside of their honours subject as a third and final attempt of assessment on a unit, and (ii) require students to register for additional units, appropriate to their programme of study (see section 9 for information on the supplementary year).
+A board of examiners has the discretion to: (i) permit students to undertake a replacement unit listed in their programme structure in lieu of a failed optional or open unit from outside of their honours subject (see section 9 for information on the supplementary year).

-Conditional progression will only be available as a potential outcome from the September Board of Examiners and subsequent to considering whether a failed unit may be compensated for the purposes of progression (see 30.14).
+Conditional progression will only be available as a potential outcome from the Summer Reassessment Board of Examiners and subsequent to considering whether a failed unit may be compensated for the purposes of progression (see 30.13).
 Where permitted and the conditions are satisfied, a student will progress into the next year of study and, in addition to the requirements for that year of study, either:

-• Re-take the failed unit/s (units may be undertaken on an exams-only basis where a student has already received and engaged in the teaching of the unit/s) or;
+• Re-take the failed unit/s (units may be undertaken on an assessment-only basis where a student has already received and engaged in the teaching of the unit/s) or;

 • Undertake a different unit/s in lieu of the one the student has failed by engaging with the teaching, as outlined in 30.15.1